Trovemaster/Duo/docs/source/hyperfine.rst

         I 1
     end

-where the value after the keyword ``I`` indicates the nuclear spin.
+where the value after the keyword ``I`` indicates the nuclear spin of each individual nucleus.

 Two output files are generated after calculation.